-Introduction to Language Arts is a preparatory Basic Studies Program course designed to create a context for developmental reading and writing.
+This course is an introduction to Language Arts and is a preparatory Basic Studies Program course designed to create a context for developmental reading and writing.
 The primary objectives of the course are to develop in the students the ability to manage time relevant to the requirements of ENG 088 and ENG 098, to assimilate diverse educational materials centered on a theme, and to assist in the expression of their ideas, both written and oral.
 6 lecture hours per week.
 6 institutional credit hours.